Conformal online model aggregation: COMA under distribution shift

 The approach described in the preceding section had agents updating the quantiles of their score function based on \emph{their own} past errors.
 This makes sense when all agents can observe the ground truth and calculate their own errors, and they do not care about the aggregator's goals.
 In other words, the dynamic merging algorithm was just an outer wrapper that did not interfere with the inner functioning of the $K$ adaptive conformal inference algorithms.

 Below, we show that our dynamic ensembling method can provide direct feedback to the adaptive conformal inference framework, and this can have some advantages in settings where the end goal is good aggregator performance only, and individual agents do no have their own goals (of maintaining coverage, say).
 First, we observe that if the absolute residuals are employed as the score function and if the quantile ($q^{(t)})$ is common across all algorithms, then the size of the sets at time $t$ is equal for all intervals.
 This implies that the weights are not updated during the various iterations.
-In this case, we propose to use a value $\alpha^{(t)}$ that is common for all $K$ agents, and it is updated by the aggregator based on the performance of the exponential weighted majority vote.
-In other words, the aggregator, at each iteration, tries to learn the coverage level required to obtain a $(1-\alpha)$-confidence set.
-The procedure recursively updates the $\alpha$ level according to the miscoverage event $\phi^{(t)}= \ind\{Y_t \notin \setc^{(t)}(\alpha^{(t)})\}$, where
+In this case, we propose using a value $\alpha^{(t)}$ that is common for all $K$ agents, and it is updated by the aggregator based on the performance of the set obtained by the exponential weighted majority vote.
+In other words, the aggregator, at each iteration, tries to learn the coverage level required to obtain a $(1-\alpha)$-prediction set.
+The procedure updates the $\alpha$-level according to the miscoverage event $\phi^{(t)}= \ind\{y^{(t)} \notin \setc_M^{(t)}(\alpha^{(t)})\}$, where

 and $w_k^{(t)}$ are the weights learned by the COMA procedure.
-The error level (common among the agents) is updated as in \eqref{eq:alpha_st} and \eqref{eq:alpha_up}.
-It is important to remark that the length of the intervals can be different across the various agents also if $\alpha^{(t)}$ is common.
-In such a scenario, ACI operates directly on the set produced by the aggregator and so we directly recover the properties of the ACI method.
-Further, there is no need for randomization to enhance the length and coverage of the intervals.
-In particular, \cite{gibbs2021} proves that the empirical error converges almost surely to $\alpha$ under weak conditions.
+The error level (common among agents) is updated as in \eqref{eq:alpha_st} and \eqref{eq:alpha_up}.
+It is important to note that the interval lengths can be different between the various agents even if $\alpha^{(t)}$ is common. {In such a scenario, ACI operates directly on the set produced by the aggregator, and so we directly recover the properties of the ACI method.
+This is due to the fact that the sets are nested with respect to the parameter $\alpha^{(t)}$ and the set is $\mathcal{Y}$ if $\alpha^{(t)}\le 0$ and $\emptyset$ if $\alpha^{(t)}\ge 1$ (see \cite{szabadvary2026beyond}).
+Further, there is no need for randomization to enhance the length of the intervals.
+This scenario is plausible when the different agents (models) can collaborate with each other, and the aggregator is able to update both the weights and the miscoverage rate.}

+{The procedure is outlined in Algorithm~\ref{alg:ewa_a}, where the $\alpha$-level is shared among the $K$ models and updated by the aggregator itself, based on its own miscoverage events.}